Andy4495/HCMS39xx/README.md

 ## To-Do

-1. Research different num_chars and daisy-chaining of devices in family.
-May need to update code in begin() and elsewhere to account for different display sizes and cascading.
-Either 4 chars or 8 chars per device.
-Each device has one IC per 4 chars.
-So just divide by 4 to get number of controller ICs.
-DONE.
-2. No error checking for size of string sent to display.
-DOESN'T MATTER.
-String is declared as const.
-3. Make BLANK pin optional with NO_PIN default constructor.
-DONE
-4. Add font table and support for characters (implement print() method).
-DONE
-5. Implement setPrescale().
-DONE
-6. Add and implement setSerialMode().
-DONE
-7. Explain the ordering of pixels in this README.
+1. Explain the ordering of pixels in this README.
 Bottom pixels are most significant (i.e., pixels start from bottom left to upper right by column)
-8. Document default settings when device is created and after begin().
+2. Document default settings when device is created and after begin().
 Pixels, control word 0, control word 1.
+3. Compare to Stoffregen/Igoe library: pixel current control, blank pin, uses more RAM for pixel data (20 bytes per 4 chars) and string (5 bytes).
+Check memory usage compiling with each library.
+4. Use pixel map from Broadcom App Note.
+5. Add a clear() method.

 ## References

 + HCMS-39xx [datasheet][1]
++ Broadcom [Application Note][3] with ASCII font encoding data.
++ Broadcom 29xx series [datasheet][4]

 ## License